We're here if you need help

 - Sign in to your account online.

 - Sign in to VNC Server desk-side in order to apply your subscription to a remote computer (if you have device access).

 - Sign in to VNC Viewer in order to discover team computers and sync your address book.

 Protecting your remote computers running VNC Server¶

 VNC Server, installed as part of VNC Connect on each remote computer, is password-protected out-of-the-box.
 Authentication is mandatory for all connecting VNC Viewer users, without exception, whether connections are cloud or direct.

 If you have a Professional or Enterprise subscription, you have a choice of authentication schemes.
 The standard schemes offer either one or two factors of authentication.
 If you wish, you can create a custom scheme with as many factors as you need.

 Understanding the standard VNC Server authentication schemes¶

-The standard authentication schemes for your subscription are available from VNC Server’s Options > Security page:
+The standard authentication schemes for your subscription and platform are available from VNC Server’s Options > Security page: